hrydgard/ppsspp-site/blog/2023-01-22-burnout-dominator-lens-flare.md

 First, it makes a backup copy of a 14x14 rectangle around the sun location on-screen, and then renders a black and a white rectangle on top, with only the black one being depth tested.
 The result is a binary mask of where the sun is visible.

-It then downsamples (through bilinear filtering) this binary image to 8x8 and copies back the original color pixels, to reverse the damage.
+It then downsamples (through bilinear filtering) this binary image to 8x8, sitting out in the unused border of the main framebuffer.
-Then, it downsamples the 8x8 image three more times, until we reach a single value, which is thus the average of the black and white pixels, and thus an effective measurement of the coverage.
-The final value is for some reason spread out over four pixels, for no obvious reason.
+Then, it downsamples this 8x8 image three more times, until we reach a single value, which is thus the average of the black and white pixels, and thus an effective measurement of the coverage.
+The final value is for some obscure reason spread out over four pixels.

 <img src="/img/blog/burnout-dominator-lens-flare/edge_annotated.png" />

-After that, it restores the image the way it was:
+After that, it restores the little modified square of image the way it was, using the backup copy from before:

 <img src="/img/blog/burnout-dominator-lens-flare/restored.png" />

 ## Applying the coverage value

-So, we now have the coverage as a byte value, or rather multiple of them right next to each other.
+So, we now have the coverage as a byte value.
 We could now treat this value as a 1x1 texture and let it influence the brightness of basic gouraud shaded geometry, like some simple hexagons and stuff, could look OK.
 Ridge Racer, for example, stops here (though uses a simpler accumulation method) - it draws simple shapes.

 But Burnout gets fancier, and uses a nice lens flare texture.
 We are now faced with the challenge of how to use this arbitrary value sitting in an image, to influence the brightness of the lens flare texture, using only the PSP GPU.
-We do not want to bring in the CPU to copy the brightness value to some vertex colors, for example, as that would require expensive synchronization, instead we need to coax the GPU to do the work directly.
+We do not want to use the CPU to copy the brightness value to some vertex colors, for example, as that would require expensive synchronization, instead we need to coax the GPU to do the work directly.

 If we had multitexturing with combiners, or even shaders, we’d just sample this texel and multiply the lens flare texture by it, but we don’t have that.
-However, the PSP has some other tricks up its sleeve.
+However, the PSP has some others features we can use - or misuse.
 Games on the PSP mostly use paletted textures, 4-bit or 8-bit indexed color.
 Palettes can be loaded from RAM or VRAM.
-And that opens up for a really cute trick: Since on the PSP, memory is just memory, the game can actually overlay a render target on top of the palette memory belonging to the lens flare texture in memory, and render into the alpha channel of this render target, while texturing from a 1x1 texture carefully defined to overlap the brightness value from the previous coverage computation in memory!
+And that opens up for a cute trick: Since on the PSP, memory is just memory, the game can actually overlay a render target on top of the palette memory belonging to the lens flare texture in memory, and render into the alpha channel of this render target, while texturing from a 1x1 texture carefully defined to overlap the brightness value from the previous coverage computation in memory!
 Then it can finally draw the lens flare using a texture with that modified CLUT loaded, which now has the correct alpha value in all colors, matching the coverage.

 ## A problem with a deep solution